songster-sa/aws-sw-arch-associate-notes/readme.md

 - Diff with S3 signed url - S3 one is temporary and for direct access, created by IAM user
 - can also be used to authenticate users - via congnito user pool - but needs Lambda@Edge function = development effort

-## SnowBall
-- big disk - peta-byte - 50-80TB
-- security -  tamper resistant, encryption, TPM (trusted platform module)
-- after transfer aws erases it using software
-- SnowBall Edge - 100TB - compute + storage - offline aws??
-- SnowBall Mobile - exa-byte
-- SnowBall Client - to export data
-- HAVE TO use S3 to import-export - you can't move data directly from Snowball into a Glacier Vault or a Glacier Deep Archive Vault.
-You need to go through S3 first and then use a lifecycle policy.

-## Storage Gateway
-- is hardware or software
-- transfer from on-premise(site) to aws
-- via direct connection / internet / VPC
-- 3 types
-    - file gateway - for NFS / SMB - direct on S3
-    - volume gateway
-        - stored as EBS volume snapshots (incremental)
-        - compressed and stored on S3
-        - 2 sub types
-            - stored volume - all data on site, backup on S3
-            - cached volume - all data on S3, only freq used on site
-    - tape

 ## Athena vs Macie
 - Athena
     - SQL - query data on S3